pzhaojohnson/RNA2Drawer/README.md

 ## Saving Your Work

 You can save a tab as an RNA2Drawer file (with the extension `.rna2drawer`).
 This is a text file containing all the details of a tab's structure drawing (e.g. fonts, colors, base pairs).
-Opening an RNA2Drawer file in RNA2Drawer will reopen the tab exactly as it was when it was saved.
+Opening an RNA2Drawer file in RNA2Drawer will open the tab exactly as it was when it was saved.

 ## Exporting

-Blah blah.
+RNA2Drawer allows you to export the dot-bracket notation of your structure, as well as export your structure drawing as a PowerPoint or SVG file, where all aspects of the drawing are PowerPoint or SVG objects.

+Note that lines tend to appear thicker in PowerPoint and SVG files than they do in the structure editing canvas, so the popup windows for exporting your drawing allow to modify the thicknesses of lines in them.

 ## Frequently Asked Questions